mdrights/LiveSlak/README.txt

   If you want to ignore any persistent data during boot, including LUKS data, specify "nop luksvol=" .

+nop=wipe => Wipe all data from persistence directory or container.
+  Useful in cases where your persistent data got corrupted.

 persistence=name => Use this if you are using a different directory/file than "persistence" for storing persistent data.